commercetools/commercetools-sync-java/docs/usage/STATE_SYNC.md

 Here is an example of a `CustomObject` in the target project that represents a StateDraft with key `state-A`.
-It being persisted as `CustomObject` means that the referenced StateDrafts with keys `state-C`  do not exist yet.
+It being persisted as `CustomObject` means that the referenced StateDrafts with keys `state-B`  do not exist yet.

 ```json
 {